MadsHornbeck/react-form/docs/API.md

 - input props
   - value - the value of the input
 - meta
-  - error - error for the input, either from input, form, or submit validation
+  - error (lazy) - error for the input, either from input, form, or submit validation
   - active - true when the input has focus
   - touched - whenever an input is blurred touched is set to true
   - visited - true if input has ever had focus
   - dirty - true if value is the same as initialValue
   - pristine - opposite of dirty
-  - valid - true if error is falsy
+  - valid (lazy) - true if error is falsy
-  - validating - true if the input is currently doing async validation
+  - invalid (lazy) - inverse of valid
-  - invalid - opposite of valid
+  - validating (lazy) - true if the input is currently doing async validation
   - actualValue - the value as it's stored, different from the value property only when format is being used and `meta.active` is false.
   - setError - allows for the setting of the input error
   - setTouched - allows for the setting the input as touched
   - setValue - allows for the setting of the input value
   - form - reference to the form object the input is used in
-  - inputError - the input level error
+  - inputError (lazy) - the input level error

 ## `useForm`